BuhariS/San-Fransisco-Bay-Area-Bike-Sharing-Investigation/README.md

-# Investigation of the factors affecting the biking duration in San Francisco Bay Area Bike Sharing Scheme
+# Investigation of the factors affecting the biking duration in the San Francisco Bay Area Bike Sharing Scheme

 <img src="bike.jpg" alt="Bike Sharing" style="max-width: 100%;">

 ## Overview
 A bicycle-sharing system or public bike share (PBS) scheme, is a shared transport service where bicycles are available for shared use to individuals on a short-term basis at low or zero cost.
-It was initiated as way to promote bicycles as a non-polluting form of transportation. [see](https://en.wikipedia.org/wiki/Bicycle-sharing_system)
+It was initiated as a way to promote bicycles as a non-polluting form of transportation. [see](https://en.wikipedia.org/wiki/Bicycle-sharing_system)

 The systems themselves include both docking and dockless systems, where docking systems allow users to borrow a bike from a dock, i.e., a technology-enabled bicycle rack and return at another node or dock within the system — and dockless systems offer a node-free system relying on smart technology.
 In either format, systems may incorporate smartphone web mapping to locate available bikes and docks.[see](https://en.wikipedia.org/wiki/Bicycle-sharing_system)

-In this project, we gleaned valuable insights into bike sharing patterns and user behaviours.
+In this project, we gleaned valuable insights into bike-sharing patterns and user behaviours.
 By examining various factors such as ride duration, user age, gender, and user type, we uncovered trends, correlations, and patterns within the dataset.
-Through visualizations and statistical analysis, we explored the impact of these variables on bike usage and identify key factors that influence biking behaviours.
-The outcomes of this project will provide valuable information for the bike sharing company to optimize their resources, understand user preferences, tailor marketing strategies, and enhance the overall biking experience.
+Through visualizations and statistical analysis, we explored the impact of these variables on bike usage and identified key factors that influence biking behaviours.
+The outcomes of this project will provide valuable information for the bike-sharing company to optimize their resources, understand user preferences, tailor marketing strategies, and enhance the overall biking experience.

 ### Data Description
-In this project, I analyse the bike sharing datasets of San Fransisco Bay Area for the [first quarter of 2019](https://s3.amazonaws.com/fordgobike-data/index.html).
+In this project, I analyse the bike-sharing datasets of the San Fransisco Bay Area for the [first quarter of 2019](https://s3.amazonaws.com/fordgobike-data/index.html).

 ### Dependencies
 To run this project successfully, one needs to install and import the following dependencies: